EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

 Per organizer?

-No. Pricing is by the size of the resident contact universe, not organizer count.
-Bring 5 paid organizers or 200 volunteers — same price.
-Six tiers; Starter $59 (2,500 contacts) up to Enterprise $599 (250K+).
+No — pricing is by the size of the resident contact universe, not organizer count, so bring 5 paid organizers or 200 volunteers for the same price.
+There are six tiers, from Starter at $59 (2,500 contacts) up to Enterprise at $599 (250K+).

 /Q — REPORTING